Our School Council allows the voice of students throughout the school to be heard.

 As a School Council, we meet up every term to discuss various ideas and suggestions that can improve our school.
 At these meeting we usually have an agenda unless it’s an emergency meeting.

 In addition to the agenda we also discuss any concerns, suggestions or any other business from our pupil voice boxes that are situated in every class.

 Our prayer leaders in school lead on our daily prayers in their classes as well as supporting with leading on acts of prayer and liturgy with the wider school such as praying the rosary.

-They are responsible for ensuring that our reflections, following worship, are collated and that we evaluate all acts of worship in school.
+They are responsible for ensuring that our reflections after acts of worship are collated and that we evaluate all acts of worship in school.